Is Finance a Good Career Path?

 - So, if you want to enter the industry to make a lot of money in a few short years or to learn specific skills, it’s not the best idea, given the time, effort, and early preparation required.

 - It makes the most sense if you like the work and want to make a long-term career out of it, or if you want to enter a field such as private equity that has another finance role as a prerequisite.

 - Otherwise, if you’re in the “I don’t know what to do, but I want to make good money after graduating” category, join a tech company in an engineering, product management, or sales.

 I still agree with parts of this advice, but I disagree with the overall conclusions.

-Is Finance a Good Career?
+Is Finance a Good Career Path?
 The 2021 Version (Short-Term)